North Florida

 • A few possible tornadoes

-Additionally, increased wildfire danger is expected due to ongoing extreme drought conditions across the region.
-Practice wildfire prevention measures.
+Additionally, increased wildfire danger is expected due to ongoing extreme drought conditions affecting over 90% of the region.
+Practice wildfire prevention measures, especially under burn bans or water restrictions.

 National Weather Service Jacksonville Severe Weather Outlook for Northeast Florida and Southeast Georgia Monday, March 16, 2026.